 Pregnant people should seek immediate medical attention if they have any painless vaginal bleeding.

 The cause of vasa previa is unknown, but it is thought to develop in the same way as a velamentous cord insertion, which is when the fetal blood vessels are unprotected in the membranes rather than being protected by Wharton’s jelly.
 This results in unprotected fetal blood vessels leading to the placental end of the umbilical cord.

-One cause of vasa previa is an umbilical cord abnormality called velamentous cord insertion.
-This is when the umbilical cord goes into the membranes, resulting in vessels that are unprotected leading to the placenta.
-Another cause is bilobed placenta, where the placenta is in two pieces.
+Another risk factor for vasa previa is a bi-lobed placenta, where the placenta is in two pieces.
 In these cases, the vessels may be unprotected where they cross between the two lobes.